For books to be considered by UWP please follow the guidelines below including the following:

 Taking into consideration publication ethics, UWP are happy to consider requests for ‘open’ peer review if preferred.

 Once a book proposal is accepted procedures contracts are signed and a final manuscript is also peer reviewed before the final editing and production process commences.
 Authors may be asked to make changes before acceptance but at each point you will be able to discuss the changes with UWP personnel.

 Books, on publication, are simultaneously released free to readers in PDF, eBook and made available as a print on demand hardback or paperback (this latter at a significantly reduced price from conventional academic publishing levels).

 Authors are consulted about the presentation of the book and its marketing.

 UWP welcomes proposals from authors who would like to publish their book on an open access basis under the University of Westminster Press banner.
-You can submit your proposal via the online form, or by email to Andrew Lockett.
+It is not our aim to charge individual authors for publishing books.
+Projects with funding that align with our editorial strategy are welcomed however subject to capacity constraints through publication itself (as will all projects) is subject to peer review.
+You can submit your proposal by sending an email to Andrew Lockett.